P33a/Pico4DriveLib/README.md

 Pico4Drive is designed for small robotics and high-current control applications, combining motor drivers, power management, expanded analog inputs, and safe voltage interfacing in a single board based on the Raspberry Pi Pico.

-This library exposes a low-level but flexible API matching the Pico4Drive hardware design, allowing precise control of motors, power management, and analog inputs.
+This library exposes a API matching the Pico4Drive hardware, allowing control of motors, power management, and analog inputs.

 ---